 This won’t be my most popular post.
 However it might revolutionize your health and vitality without costing a penny!
 A few years ago I suffered a terrible loss, and the emotional stress led to total digestive collapse.
 I couldn’t digest anything.
 Every food I ate went straight through.
 I became emaciated, thin, and exhausted for months.
 Then a miracle happened.
-I met Will, a 6′ 6″ athlete who enjoyed clean food.
+I met Will, a 6′ 6″ weight lifter who enjoyed clean food.
 I loved cooking for him.
 And amazingly, sitting across from him at the table sharing my carefully prepared meals, I re-membered how to digest food.
 Love is magic.
 Now I’m healthy again, and continue to learn how to optimize digestion.
 This website is a way of sharing that healing with others.

 But I digress…Here are 6 surprising ways to get the MOST out of your food.